 The Danish Jersey Cow

 Bornholm, Denmark © Louise Vercruysse, INBO

 We encountered these lovely cows during a day-long hike on the island of Bornholm – the Sunshine Island.
-It was late June, just after the Contracts meeting in Copenhagen, when some of the meeting attendees wanted to explore the natural surroundings where the Danish a formal, written agreement for a specified duration signed by (at least) two parties.
+It was late June, just after the Contracts meeting in Copenhagen, when some of the meeting attendees wanted to explore the natural surroundings where the Danish Contracta formal, written agreement for a specified duration signed by (at least) two parties.
 In Contracts2.0, we acknowledge the existence of informal contracts but use formal contracts to focus the research.
 More Innovation Lab was situated, where sustainable grassland contracts were created.

 Bornholm carries a fascinating history, as the island has been fought over for centuries.
 It used to be a Viking stronghold, and we saw some children on a school trip, dressed up as Vikings, as living remnants of that era.
 Bornholm belonged to Sweden for a while, before becoming Danish territory somewhere in the 17th century.
 During the second world war, the island was occupied by the Germans and bombed by the Russians.
 A lot of violence happened on the island.
 However, when walking the trails, one can only feel a strong sense of peace, being surrounded by the deep blue Baltic Sea and granite rocks.
 And this peace and joy is what we – humans anthropomorphizing everything – think to see in the faces of the cows we passed.